2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/002.webp)

-It is crucial to emphasize that hyperinflation is primarily observed with fiat currencies that are disconnected from their underlying assets, such as precious metals.
+It is crucial to emphasize that hyperinflation is primarily observed with fiat currencies that are not backed by their underlying assets, such as precious metals.
 Historically, when a currency was based on such assets, episodes of inflation (e.g., through the devaluation of the metal content) occurred, but these episodes never reached the extreme levels of hyperinflation.
 In the following sections, we will study in detail the periods of monetary devaluation and the implications of these different monetary systems on inflation.

 ### Study of Periods of Monetary Devaluation